EloiStree/HelloEloiTeachingModule/README.md

 ## OMI

 ### Beginner
-- [Piano TV for Kids](OMI/HelloPianoTV/index.md), 1-5 days: In aim to become vidoe game tester, learn how to use/explote bug in games.
-Then to report them correctly to be fixed.
+- [Piano TV for Kids](OMI/HelloPianoTV/index.md), 1-5 days: In aim to become video game tester, learn how to use/explote bug(s) in games.
+Then to report them correctly to be fixed by the team.
-- [Hello First Keyboard for Kids](OMI/HelloFirstKeyboard/index.md),1-3 days: Learn the basic of Arduino and create your a controller for your game(s).
+- [Hello First Keyboard for Kids](OMI/HelloFirstKeyboard/index.md),1-3 days: Learn the basic of Arduino and create your a controller for game(s).
 -
 ### Advance
 #### Video Game botting